vuciv/animal-crossing-llm-mod/README.md

 **Transform Animal Crossing into an AI-powered conversation experience!** This mod uses Large Language Models to generate dynamic, contextual dialogue for villagers in real-time.

+> ⚠️ **EXPERIMENTAL SOFTWARE**: This mod has known bugs and is only tested on macOS.
+Use at your own risk!
+PRs welcome to help improve it.

 ## 🎥 What This Does

 Ever wanted to have meaningful conversations with your Animal Crossing villagers?
 This mod: